 Does CBD oil also react with the medication that I’m taking?

 CBD might interfere with many drugs’ ability to metabolize other drugs in the body.
 When an individual consumes CBD in any form, it essentially inhibits the system’s ability to metabolize certain compounds that form an essential part of the medication that the person is already taking.
 Since CBD might react with most of these compounds and several of these compounds form necessary and crucial medicines, this phenomenon can pose several risks.
-Although CBD has been used for ages for treatment of various heath issues, these risks might be particularly harmful to you if you are consuming powerful painkillers like oxycodone and fentanyl.
+Although CBD has been used for ages for the treatment of various health issues, these risks might be particularly harmful to you if you are consuming powerful painkillers like oxycodone and fentanyl.

 The Cytochrome P450 System

 The Cytochrome P450 System found in the liver consists of enzymes that process and eliminates potentially toxic compounds.
 The P450 enzyme system is primarily responsible for metabolizing over 60% of all prescription pharmaceuticals.

 It is important to note that CBD does not go ahead and react with every drug and painkiller out there.
 That is just a myth.
 Certain medications contain selected compounds that are susceptible to be attacked by the CBD molecules and that cannot be metabolized by the system efficiently.
 That being said, most CBD interactions may take place over a specific CYP enzyme called CYP3A4.
 The way CYP3A4 metabolizes CBD may vary significantly from one person to another as a result of variations in our DNA makeup.

 In addition to cannabidiol, drugs metabolized by CYP3A4 include:

 If you are taking any of the drugs mentioned above, consult with a doctor before introducing CBD products to your daily regimen.